adriangalilea/LambdaTunnel/README.md

 # Prerequisites
 - An account on Lambda Cloud.
+(You can create it meanwhile.)
-- An SSH key pair that you can use to connect to your Lambda Cloud instance.
+- ~~An SSH key pair that you can use to connect to your Lambda Cloud instance.~~ ✔️ fast_setup.sh

 # Fast set-up if you hate security
 _This is only for the brave ones that trust random people on the internet, definitely a bad idea, but thanks for trusting me guys, this is why I do what I do.❤️_